tpolecat/tpolecat.github.io/_doobie-0.2.0-SNAPSHOT/06-Checking.md

 - a column nullability mismatch, where a column is read into a non-`Option` type;
 - and an unused column.

-Suggested fixes are given in terms of both JDBC and vendor-specific schema types (which mostly have the same names in H2) and include known custom types like **doobie**'s enumerated `JdbcType`.
+Suggested fixes are given in terms of both JDBC and vendor-specific schema types and include known custom types like **doobie**'s enumerated `JdbcType`.
 Currently this is based on instantiated `Meta` instances, which is not ideal; hopefully in the next release the tooling will improve to support all instances in scope.

 Anyway, if we fix all of these problems and try again, we get a clean bill of health.